PieterjanVerhelst/eel-meta-analysis/README.md

 	+ `/receivernetworks`: folder containing the generated files with the receiver networks per project

 * `/external:`
-	+ `release_locations_stations.csv`: file containing the release locations and the more abbreviated release station names.
+	+ `release_locations_stations.csv`: file with the release locations and the more abbreviated release station names.
+	+ `/distance_matrices`: folder containing the distance matrices with the distances between detection stations per receiver network (matrices are created at https://github.com/inbo/fish-tracking).

 ### Scripts